Skip to main content

 Verdict: The best IDE-centric tool, and Cursor 3.5’s Automations make a credible case for daily agentic workflows.
 Still architecturally bound to a running IDE.
 For teams where the IDE is a non-negotiable, Cursor is the right choice.
 For teams optimizing for genuine autonomy, the ceiling hasn’t moved.

-Windsurf — The Parallel Agent IDE
+Devin Desktop (formerly Windsurf) — The Parallel Agent IDE

 #

 Wave 13 is the headline: five Cascade agents running in parallel on separate branches, monitored in side-by-side panes.
 Windsurf introduced parallel agent breadth before any other IDE, and that architectural decision is still its clearest differentiator.
+The rename to Devin Desktop signals the direction Cognition has planned since acquisition: Devin’s autonomous session capabilities will be primary, with the IDE as the monitoring layer.

-Pricing: Free · Pro $15/month · Teams $35/user/month
+Pricing: Free · Pro $15/month · Max $200/month · Teams $35/user/month

 Grok Build — xAI’s Terminal-Native Agent